 Follow the dosing directions carefully when using tretinoin cream.
 The dose differs among users, according to the Mayo Clinic, so make sure you get clear instructions from your physician so that you use the proper amount each day.

 It sounds scary, but microdermabrasion is simply a topical treatment that involves gently blowing tiny crystals against the skin, which helps remove the top layer of skin.
-This allows newer and healthier skin to shine through, according to Denver Dermatology Consultants.
+This allows newer and healthier skin to shine through, according to the American Society of Plastic Surgeons (ASPS).
 This technique is commonly used to fade stretch marks, but understanding the procedure is important before opting in.

 - The procedure may feel scratchy and uncomfortable.